harjothkhara/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1) create middleware to add security and change data before it hits the database 2) creating endpoints that perform CRUD operations

 - [ ] Describe Middleware?

+middleware adds additional functionaility to our application and provides a way to extend the features provided by the express framework.there are different types of middleware -- built-in, third party and custom. most of the code we write, including route handlers is middleware. its particularly useful for authentication/logging tasks.

 - [ ] Describe a Resource?

+  nouns, endpoints; data that is received when performing CRUD operations.

 - [ ] What can the API return to help clients know if a request was successful?

+http status codes, error handlers to catch and let the client know of unsucessful requests.

 - [ ] How can we partition our application into sub-applications?

+ modularity  - server, routes, routers, db ...organization allow for better readibility for the next reviewer of your code.

 ## Project Setup